 Common mistakes for first timers

 - Planning too much.
 The information from all the research for your travel destination can be overwhelming at times.
-But it doesn’t mean that you have to plan everything up to the last detail of whats for dinner on July 6.
+But it doesn’t mean that you have to plan everything up to the last detail of what’s for dinner on July 6.

 - Not being flexible with your plans.
-What if it turns out that there is colorful street parade on the day you leave for your next destination?
+What if it turns out that there is a colorful street parade on the day you leave for your next destination?
 Do you stay another day?
 I definitely would!

 - Don’t camp out solo on your first backpacking trip in an unfamiliar destination.
 If its your first time backpacking in the Himalayas, for your safety and security, check with tourist information desk or a local tour guide before camping on your own.

-- Being a cheapskate and staying in cheap hostels that totally destroy your hostel experience.
-Weigh your options if saving up means more to you than sticking it out with boring hostel with bunk beds without linens and lockers.
+- Being a cheapskate and staying in cheap hostels totally destroy your hostel experience.
+Weigh your options if saving up means more to you than sticking it out with a boring hostel with bunk beds without linens and lockers.
 Yes, lockers are important!

 Solo backpacking and making it on your own is not scary as the internet and the media projects it to be.
 Trust your instincts and always be alert.
 Bring your common sense with you everywhere you go and you’ll be fine.